 What is the FODMAP Reintroduction Plan or Challenge Phase?

-The FODMAP reintroduction plan is the second part of a low FODMAP diet, and refers to the strategic process of reintroducing FODMAPs to the diet.
+The FODMAP reintroduction plan is the second part of a low FODMAP diet (after the elimination phase), and refers to the strategic process of reintroducing FODMAPs to the diet.

 Following this plan enables you to discover what exact FODMAPs trigger your IBS symptoms.
 By the end you should have a great understanding of what foods you can and cannot tolerate, and in what quantities.